emberjs/rfcs/text/0860-ember-data-request-service.md

 handler would call `next`.
 In this manner an app can incrementally migrate request-handling to this new paradigm on a per-type basis as desired.

+The legacy handler would only attempt to handle requests with an `op` and no `url`.
+Requests with a `url` would be forwarded on via `next`.
+In this way, individual requests can be migrated away from legacy by either directly invoking `store.request` with the correct args or by utilizing a request builder which assigns the url to the request object.

 The package `ember-data` would automatically configure this handler.
 If not using `ember-data` this configuration would need to be done explicitly.